jumps-are-op/whowp/README.md

 - [ ] Fix coloring of events/schedules/to-dos when important and a tag
 	without any colors
 - [ ] Fix schedules displaying
+- [ ] Make a devlog-like blog about this shit